mppanayotov/angular-capital/README.md

 **db.json.ts** : Contains the generator schema used to generate the records database via https://json-generator.com/

 **db.json** : Contains the mock database generated.
-This file is served online at https://my-json-server.typicode.com/mppanayotov/Immedis_front_end_internship_2022_hcm_milen_panayotov/.
+The file is served online at https://my-json-server.typicode.com/mppanayotov/Immedis_front_end_internship_2022_hcm_milen_panayotov/.
 This is the path the app uses when fetching records' data in `records.service.ts`.
 API responds but does not mutate the existing database.

 **records.service.ts** : Service that handles records' data traffic both for the online API and the NgRx Store.

 **auth.service.ts** : Service that is responsible for user's authentication and authorization status.
 This service handles user's permissions regarding route navigation, localstorage information and communicating with the local backed API.

 **apps/capital-api/src/main.ts** : Provides basic backend functions.
 Database is string array.
 Signs and verifies JwT tokens.
-Returns user role which is used to further defines user permissions.
+Returns user role which is used to further define user permissions.

 ---